Reflecting Upon Irreducible Mind

 if we adopt a neutral definition of mind that, as such, doesn't includes

-of consciousness" remains, since that we can't explain how an objective
+problem of consciousness" remains, since that we can't explain how an

-mind (let's to say, an input, processing + memory, and output; can give
+objective mind (let's to say, an input, processing + memory, and output;

-rise to subjectivity.
-This assumes the materialistic idea that an objective
+can give rise to subjectivity.
+This assumes the materialistic idea that

 I am not using this term, bizarre, in a derogatory way.

-way.
-Given his clarification of it, my comments derived of my unintentional
+a derogatory way.
+Given his clarification of it, my comments derived

-my accepting or rejecting theories.
-Perhaps the most bizarre ideas that
+for my accepting or rejecting theories.
+Perhaps the most bizarre ideas

-we humans have come up with have been the theory of relativity and the theory
+that we humans have come up with have been the theory of relativity and

-of quantum mechanics.
-And yet they are, quantitatively, the most correct
+the theory of quantum mechanics.
+And yet they are, quantitatively, the

-and precise things that we ever found...
-When it comes to the issue of
+most correct and precise things that we ever found...
+When it comes to the

-consciousness, my own present intellectual persuasion is Brahmanist Panpsychism,
+issue of consciousness, my own present intellectual persuasion is Brahmanist

-a position that seems to have been held by late physicist Erwin Schroedinger.
+Panpsychism, a position that seems to have been held by late physicist

 by bodies and by brains and by don't know which else entities and objects